 Linton Falls are pretty cool, and a similar style of falls to these ones (but much smaller).
 You can see them on the route from Burnsall to Grassington.

-Not a waterfall walk, but an easy river walk with a deadly secret is this one to Bolton Abbey.
-It’s such a pretty walk, and I highly recommend it.
+Not a waterfall walk, but an easy river walk with a deadly story, is this one to Bolton Abbey.
+It’s such a pretty walk, family friendly walk, and I highly recommend it.